byrn-baker/nautobot-app-igp-models/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🐛 Bug Report
-about: Report a reproducible bug in the current release of igp-models
+about: Report a reproducible bug in the current release of nautobot-igp-models
 ---

 ### Environment
 * Python version:  <!-- Example: 3.11.4 -->
 * Nautobot version:  <!-- Example: 2.0.0 -->
-* igp-models version:  <!-- Example: 1.0.0 -->
+* nautobot-igp-models version:  <!-- Example: 1.0.0 -->

 <!-- What did you expect to happen? -->
 ### Expected Behavior